 No, they turn the ghost nets into new nylon yarn called ECONYL, which is then made into swimwear, carpets, and socks.

 Would you like to buy a bracelet and help clean the oceans from ghost nets?
 Here is Planetlovelife making bracelets and earrings out of recycled nets.

 The Australian museum displays some of the artwork created by indigenous Australians and Torres Strait Islanders.

-P.s.: I am not an affiliate with any of these products, I just think they are doing a good job hence why I promote them here.
-If you want to support the zerowasteman subscribe and share our content.
+P.S.: I am not an affiliate with any of these products.
+I think they are doing a good job, hence why I promote them here.
+If you want to support the zerowasteman, subscribe and share our content.